wow50000/Lyndvhar/README.md

 ## Wiki
-The wiki is currently being worked on at [here](https://azurepeak.miraheze.org/wiki/Main_Page).
+The wiki is nonexistent.
+This is nothing yet.
+Don't ask about it.

 ## Discord
-Come say hi on the [discord](https://discord.gg/NCFXUAgCPT), it is where the community is the most active.
+The discord is nonexistent.
+This is nothing yet.
+Don't ask about it.